To be a broker or a banker.

 I then checked out Billie Holiday's recording from 1933 (available on YouTube).
 Sure enough, her performance also went though the keys G minor, E minor and A minor - in that order.
 So I guess Tuba Skinny took their inspiration from that recording.

 By the way, my friend Tony Harris (guitarist) has introduced me to another song that has a similar mood and theme.
 It is called It's All Your Fault and was composed by Cindy Walker in 1941.
-Cindy was a good composer and deserves to better known.
+Cindy was a good composer and deserves to be better known.
 This (click on) is a version worth listening to.